Norfolk Four: Trials

-After Tice's trial, on March 22, 2000, Ballard pleaded guilty to rape and murder of Moore-Bosko; he said he incriminated the Norfolk Four in his associated statement in exchange for a sentence of two life terms in prison, after being threatened with the death penalty by the prosecution.
+After Tice's trial, on March 22, 2000, Ballard pleaded guilty to rape and murder of Moore-Bosko; he said he incriminated the Norfolk Four in his associated statement in exchange for a sentence of two life terms in prison after being threatened with the death penalty by the prosecution.
 He did not testify against Tice.

-In 2001 Damian J. Hansen was transferred from Norfolk to the City of Chesapeake Commonwealth Attorney's Office, from where he continued to prosecute the Norfolk Four cases as appeals and petitions for clemency were made.
+In 2001, Damian J. Hansen was transferred from Norfolk to the City of Chesapeake Commonwealth Attorney's Office, where he continued to prosecute the Norfolk Four cases as appeals and petitions for clemency were made.
 In 2013 he was Deputy Attorney of the office; Chesapeake is the third most-populous city of Virginia.

 Retrials, appeals, and release

 Williams appealed his verdict to the Virginia court but was denied in 2000.

 Tice appealed his conviction, and it was reversed in 2002 by the Virginia Court of Appeals.
 It ruled that Judge Charles Poston had not allowed Tice's attorney to question Ballard about his written confession.
 The case was remanded to the lower court.

 During the January 2003 retrial of Tice, Judge Poston again presided.
 Dick testified against Tice again for the state, saying he and the other two men of the Four were involved in the attack.
 Judge Poston refused to allow Ballard's confession or statements to be introduced as evidence because he said they were not properly authenticated.
 He did allow Tice's defense attorney to read Ballard's February 1999 confession letter aloud.
 Tice was again convicted by a jury, and sentenced to two life sentences in prison.